The author of 'Erotic Stories for Punjabi Widows' answers EW's burning questions

 What do you get when you combine Reese Witherspoon, the morality police, and the eggplant emoji?
-The career arc of Balli Kasur Jaswal.
+The career arc of Balli Kaur Jaswal.

-The author, who hails from the Philippines, is the latest pick for the Big Little Lies actress’ book club.
+The author, who hails from Singapore, is the latest pick for the Big Little Lies actress’ book club.
 As everyone who follows Hello Sunshine or book culture in general knows, that is a very big deal that basically guarantees instant fame and skyrocketing books sales.
 Jaswal has now joined a very exclusive group of female writers and her novel, Erotic Stories for Punjabi Widows, is being discussed by voracious reader the world over.

 The tome follows the daughter of Indian immigrants from the Sikh community living in West London (a.k.a. the fancy part) as she takes a job teaching creative writing at the local community center.
 Her students are a group of widows who accidentally happen upon an erotic novel — as word spreads about this slightly taboo class, they find themselves dodging the moral police and navigating a local scandal.
 As for the eggplant emoji part?
 Well, you’ll have to read to find out.

-Below, Balli Kasur Jaswal answers EW’s burning questions for What’s In a Page.
+Below, Balli Kaur Jaswal answers EW’s burning questions for What’s In a Page.

 What is the first thing — ever — that you remember writing?